sean-bnms/CdFR_Aruco_Detection/README.md

 # CdFR_Aruco_Detection
-Python script to detect the orientation of the Aruco marker located in the compass of the playground  during a game of the 2021 French Robotic Cup edition Sail The World
+Python script to detect the orientation of the Aruco marker located in the compass of the playground during a game of the 2021 French Robotic Cup edition on the theme Sail The World

 ## How to use the files ?